 5: Block out environmental noise

-Instead of just covering environmental noises you could also try blocking them out with a pair of noise-cancelling headphones.
+Instead of just covering environmental noises, you could try blocking them out with a pair of noise-canceling headphones.
 While it may be hard to get used to sleeping with a pair of bulky headphones on at first, high-tech headphones will do a better job than the simple introduction of white noise for many people.
-If it is particularly loud where you live, or white noise just isn’t simple enough of a distraction, try cancelling the noise out instead.
+If it is particularly loud where you live, or white noise just isn’t simple enough of a distraction, try canceling the noise out instead.

 6: Track your sleep quality